yamatt/roar/README.md

-# roar
+# roar 🦁

-**roar** (RAR on a Read) is a FUSE filesystem that takes a directory of directories containing RAR archives and presents the files within those archives as if there were no RAR files.
+A FUSE filesystem that takes directories containing RAR archives and presents the files within those archives as if there were no RAR files.

 ## Features